kimai/kimai/UPGRADING.md

 **!!
 This release requires minimum PHP version to 8.1 !!**

+Developer read the full documentation at [https://www.kimai.org/documentation/migration-v2.html](https://www.kimai.org/documentation/migration-v2.html).

 - Removed unused `public/avatars/` directory
-- Removed support for custom translation files (use [TranslationBundle](https://www.kimai.org/store/translation-bundle.html) instead or write your own plugin)
-- local.yaml is not compatible with old version, best is to remove it before the update and then re-create it after everything works
+- `local.yaml` is not compatible with old version, remove it before the update and then re-create it after everything works
   - dashboard default config
   - removed: theme.branding.translation
   - removed: kimai.plugin_dir
-- Removed all 3rd party mailer packages, you need to install them manually (ONLY if you used a short syntax to configure the `MAILER_URL` in `.emv`):
-  - `composer require symfony/amazon-mailer`
-  - `composer require symfony/google-mailer`
-  - `composer require symfony/mailchimp-mailer`
-  - `composer require symfony/mailgun-mailer`
-  - `composer require symfony/postmark-mailer`
-  - `composer require symfony/sendgrid-mailer`
 - Time-tracking mode `duration_only` was removed, existing installations will be switched to `default`
 - Removed Twig filters.
 You might have to replace them in your custom export/invoice templates:
   - `date_full` => `date_time`